ONEmCommunications/documents/docs/getting_started/python_run_local.md

 The above command will run the server locally at `http://127.0.0.1:8000`

+!!!
+Info
     If you try to access that link you will get a `403` error forbidden response, which is totally fine, since the server is looking into the HTTP headers for specific information sent by ONEm platform.

 ### Expose the server publicly